 The toy trade is my favorite after-Christmas activity.
 (I have a lot of favorites at this time of year!)
 As the kids are cleaning up the loot they got from Santa, family, and friends, have them take a good hard look at what they ALREADY HAVE and say goodbye to at least half.
 For example, if they received 10 new toys, they should donate 5 old toys.
 My kids were not allowed to donate broken toys, those got trashed at this time of the year.
 They made thoughtful choices about what to keep and what to give.
 This works for clothing as well!
 Anything that does not fit can be donated.
 Thinks that are ripped and stained can get used as rags or upcycled in other ways or recycled.

-It’s also time to prepare for the new year.
-An end-of-the-year reflection and goal-setting activity.
+Make time for an end-of-the-year reflection and goal-setting activity.
 I’m not a fan of “resolutions” as they are just a desire or a decision to do (or not do) something.
-A goal on the other hand, establishes an objective based on the child’s effort.
-A goal provides a path to follow when you set them, follow up on them and celebrate them.
+A goal, on the other hand, establishes an objective based on effort.
+A goal provides a path to follow when you set it, follow up on it, and celebrate it.

 The Goal Setting Templates from Happy Hive Homeschooling are designed to do just that!
 This complete program is for homes with multi-aged children and works well when starting a new year!
 You can grab your set in the Happy Hive Shop.